What Do I Do With Waste from a Composting or Dry Toilet?

 • Liquid waste (urine) can be used sooner, especially if diluted.
 However, if unsure, store it for at least 3 months before applying to soil.

-Remember: when using any compost made from human waste, always err on the side of caution and avoid using it near edible plants unless fully composted and legally permitted.
+Remember: when using any compost made from human waste, always err on the side of caution and avoid using it near edible plants unless fully composted (typically 12 months) and legally permitted.

 Once you get into a routine, you’ll find that managing waste this way is not only hygienic and manageable, but also fulfilling- turning waste into something useful for your garden while reducing your environmental impact.